jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

     AssertionError: Lists differ: [0, 1, 2, 3, 2] != [0, 2, 1, 2, 3, 2]

-* and I change the values on the right to match the result
+* and I will make the values on the right to match the result

   .. code-block:: python